ondrovic/ollama-git-commit/README.md

   - Proper dependency injection ensures testability and maintainability
   - All commands use injected services instead of inline instantiation
   - Improved error handling and user feedback across all service layers
+  - **Active Config Usage**: All commands now use active configuration instead of environment variables
+  - **Consistent DI Pattern**: All CLI commands, config commands, and test commands use dependency injection
+  - **Service Construction**: All services are constructed through ServiceFactory with proper dependency injection
 - 📊 **Enhanced Logging System**: Comprehensive logging refactoring with consistent emoji handling
   - Extended Logger class with 15+ specialized methods for different use cases
   - Centralized emoji management - no hardcoded emojis in log messages